Musical-Bonesie/Musical-Bonesie/README.md

 Welcome to the place I like to build, test, break and fix things :satisfied:

 - 🔭 I’m currently working on improving Asgard Scan and building a :space_invader: with a friend/colleague. :sunglasses:
-- 🌱 I’m currently learning to have a better understanding of OOP and how to build a simple MVP game using React.js and JavaScript
+- 🌱 I’m currently learning to have a better understanding of OOP, Java, C# and how to build a simple MVP game using Unity.
 - 👯 I’m looking to collaborate on anything and everything!
 - 💬 Ask me about React/JS/HTML
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/signekurczaba/)